statechannels/statechannels/packages/wallet/packages/rps-poc/README.md

 #### Project style

-Please use the sublime package _JsPrettier_ for formatting.
-All of the defaults should make sense except for the following:
+Please use the Sublime/VS Code package _JsPrettier_ for formatting.
+Add the following changes to the `prettier` settings:

 ```
   "printWidth": 100,